Inverse Problems with Learned Forward Operators: Introduction

-In recent years the interest in data-driven methods has also sparked new interest to design novel techniques that combine analytical and learned components in the forward model.
-In this chapter we will review two fundamentally different paradigms of the problem based either on learning a data-driven representation of the forward model following the paper \cite{asp-kor-sch-2020} or learning a correction operator to a given cheaper approximation of the forward model \cite{lunz21}.
+\textbf{Our contribution. } In this chapter we will review two fundamentally different paradigms for solving inverse problems with the aid of training data based either on learning a data-driven representation of the forward model following the paper \cite{asp-kor-sch-2020} or learning a correction operator to a given cheaper approximation of the forward model \cite{lunz21}.

-The first approach relies on the important observation that if the forward operator is linear then its restriction to the span of the training data can be computed \emph{without any access to the forward operator}.
+The first approach relies on the important observation that if the forward operator is linear then its restriction to the span of the training data can be computed \textit{without any access to the forward operator}.
 The method proposed in~\cite{asp-kor-sch-2020} relies on orthogonalising the training set using a Gram-Schmidt process (see also~\cite{aspri:2021data} for generalisations).
 While this is costly, it has to be done only once and ``offline'', i.e. before solving the actual inverse problem, and can be reused for problems with the same operator but different measurements.
 In some sense, this is similar to using a neural network, where training is costly but applying a trained network is cheap.

-The second approach follows the classic model correction paradigm and assumes that a computationally inexpensive simplified model is given, such as a coarser discretisation \cite{arridge:2006} or an analytic approximation~\cite{hauptmann2018approximate}, which in itself is not sufficiently accurate to produce good reconstructions when used in a classic variational reconstruction framework.
-The recent work in \cite{lunz21,hauptmann2018approximate} considers the option to learn a data-driven correction given by a neural network and suitable training data.
-We will discuss two approaches to learn such a correction either as part of a learned reconstruction operator, such as an unrolled iterative scheme \cite{hauptmann2018approximate}, or as a separate explicit correction network for the forward operator \cite{lunz21}.
+The second approach follows the classical model correction paradigm and assumes that a computationally inexpensive simplified model is given, such as a coarser discretisation \cite{arridge:2006} or an analytic approximation~\cite{hauptmann2018approximate}, which in itself is not sufficiently accurate to produce good reconstructions when used in a variational reconstruction framework.
+Recent work in \cite{lunz21,hauptmann2018approximate} considers learning a data-driven correction given by a neural network trained on suitable training data.
+We will discuss two approaches to learning such a correction either as part of a learned reconstruction operator, such as an unrolled iterative scheme \cite{hauptmann2018approximate}, or as a separate explicit correction network for the forward operator \cite{lunz21}.